MindWrapper/Instabilities/ProcessOutputAsync/Readme.md

 how many lines it must produce. `ProcessOutputConsumer` receives messages using async API's and accumulates them in a string queue -
 `processOutputQueue`

+To run it go to ProcessOutputAsync folder and set  `Instabilities.ProcessOutputProducer` as a startup project.

 # Wrong assumption